AWS Certified SysOps Administrator Associate Exam – How Hard is it?

 If you work with AWS services regularly then that will make the exam significantly easier.
-I also recommend that my students take at least one of the other associate level certification first – either the AWS Certified Solutions Architect Associate or the AWS Certified Developer Associate.
+I also recommend that my students take at least one of the other associate-level certifications first – either the AWS Certified Solutions Architect Associate or the AWS Certified Developer Associate.

-Click the image above to watch this video and learn more about Neal’s thoughts on why it’s worth getting the AWS SysOps Administrator Associate
+Click the image above to watch Neal’s thoughts on why it’s worth getting the AWS SysOps Administrator Associate from our youtube channel

 Some students skip the SysOps Associate as they don’t work in a systems operations role so they assume it’s not that useful.
 I would argue that it’s a valuable certification to gain for a couple of reasons: